Bedding choices for your horse!

-- Cost - what is readily available in your area, and how much are you going to be using?
-For example, shavings in are often trucked from the East coast or Canada.
-However, you may be able to find rice hulls locally and more cost effectively.
+- Cost – what is readily available in your area, and how much are you going to be using?
+For example, shavings are often trucked from the East coast or Canada.
+However, you may be able to find rice hulls locally and more cost-effectively.

 Large flake wood shavings – not much dust.

-- How can you dispose of it?
-If you compost, you may want to check with a local nursery about the best beddings to compost in your area.
-(Some shavings can take nitrogen from the soil, making your compost not so ideal.)
+- How can you dispose of all of that bedding?
+If you compost your horse’s manure, you may want to check with a local nursery about the best beddings to compost in your area.
+Some shavings can take nitrogen from the soil, making your compost not so ideal.
 Do you prefer to use straw that can be re-purposed around the farm?

 - Is ammonia an issue in your barn?
-Some horse's stalls, over time, have a dangerous ammonia smell.
-Combat this with Sweet PDZ and experiment with bedding to eliminate ammonia.
+Some horses’ stalls, over time, have a dangerous ammonia smell.
+Combat this with zeolites and experiment with bedding to eliminate ammonia.

 A few bedding choices to explore: